deephaven/vscode-deephaven/CONTRIBUTING.md

    npm run test:e2e
    ```

-4. You should see the tests start and `vscode` stop at the breakpoint.
+4. You should see the tests start and `VS Code` stop at the breakpoint.

 ## VSCE
-[vsce](https://github.com/microsoft/vscode-vsce), short for "Visual Studio Code Extensions", is a command-line tool for packaging, publishing and managing VS Code extensions.
+[vsce](https://github.com/microsoft/vscode-vsce), short for "Visual Studio Code Extensions", is a command-line tool for packaging, publishing and managing `VS Code` extensions.
 The Deephaven extension calls `vsce` via npm scripts.
 Note that `vsce package` and `vsce publish` both call the `vscode:prepublish` script.

 ## Installation from .VSIX